-CFS supports both Heartbeat V1 and Heartbeat V2.
+Lustre supports both Heartbeat V1 and Heartbeat V2.
 V1 has a simpler configuration and works very well.
 V2 adds monitoring and supports more complex cluster topologies.
-CFS recommends that you refer to the Linux-HA website for additional information.
+For additional information, we recommend that you refer to the Linux-HA website.

-6.1.4 Connection Handling During Failover
+8.1.4 Connection Handling During Failover